Ernest Malinowski: Move to Peru

 Simon Bolivar already spoke about the road connection of the coast with the interior of Peru in 1825.
 In 1853, Congress passed the Road and Railway Building Act, and in 1859 issued a decree establishing a commission to investigate the possibility of building railroads by the Andes.
 Due to the need to implement other investments, the issue of the railway route was postponed.
 In 1868, Congress issued a new decree on the construction of the Lima-La Oroya railway line (the 10-kilometer section connecting Lima with the port of Callao had been in operation since 1851) and announced a tender to select the most advantageous offer from the financial and technical point of view.
 A few days after the announcement of Henry Meiggs' decree, the American entrepreneur obtained permission to conduct preliminary studies of the railway line.
 This work was entrusted to Ernest Malinowski, who selected his associates.

 After eight months, on April 3, 1869, he handed over to Henry Meiggs a detailed report of the field studies carried out and a preliminary calculation of construction costs.
 The project involved connecting Lima with the mineral-rich Cerro de Pasco region and the fertile Jauja Valley.
 In the future, it was possible to extend the railway line along the Chanchamayo (Spanish) river valley towards the Amazon River behind the Andes, which would allow Peru to be connected to the Atlantic Ocean.
 The contract between the Meiggs company and the government for the construction of the Central Transandino (Central Transandino) was signed on December 23, 1869.
-In the first point of this contract, Ernest Malinowski was appointed the contractor for the works on the Lima - La Oroy section.
+In the first point of this contract, Ernest Malinowski was appointed the contractor for the works on the Lima - La Oroya section.
 The construction was to take six years, and the investment cost was estimated at 27,600,000 sols (approximately $22 million).
 The whole was to be financed by the Peruvian government, with Henry Meiggs to pay the engineers and workers from his own funds and to buy the land on the route of the railway under construction from private hands, the government undertook to transfer the state land and return the invested money with interest-bearing vouchers.